s9roll7/animatediff-cli/README.md

 ### Installation(for windows)
 Same as the original animatediff-cli
 [Python 3.10](https://www.python.org/) and git client must be installed
 (A few days ago, PyTorch 2.1 was released, but it is safer to install the older version until things settle down.
+PyTorch 2.1.0 works if not use xformers (can try install it from source if you want to use it).
 [#87](https://github.com/s9roll7/animatediff-cli-prompt-travel/issues/87))

 ```sh
 git clone https://github.com/s9roll7/animatediff-cli-prompt-travel.git
 cd animatediff-cli